Saudi Arabia Power EPC Market Size and Share

 By Capacity Band: Utility-Scale Dominates, Yet Microgrids Surge

-Projects above 500 megawatts captured 61.5% of 2025 EPC spending, led by ACWA Power’s 1.425-gigawatt Al Kahfah solar farm.
+Projects above 500 megawatts captured 61.5% of 2025 power generation EPC spending, led by ACWA Power’s 1.425-gigawatt Al Kahfah solar farm.
 High capacity factors and centralized procurement cut levelized costs, favoring mega-scale plants.
 The 100–499 megawatt bracket serves regional utilities and industrial clusters, often integrating 250-megawatt storage blocks.

 The up-to-100 megawatt segment, though smaller in absolute value, is the fastest-growing at 6.1% through 2031.
 NEOM’s hydrogen facility uses modular sub-100 megawatt arrays aligned with electrolyzer ramps.
-The Red Sea Development Company operates a 400-megawatt microgrid with 1.3 gigawatt-hours of batteries, proving distributed resources can power isolated assets.
-These projects confirm that microgrids will steadily enlarge their Saudi Arabia power EPC market share.
+The Red Sea Development Company operates a 400-megawatt microgrid with 1.3 gigawatt-hours of batteries, proving that distributed resources can power isolated assets.
+These projects confirm that microgrids will steadily enlarge their Saudi Arabia power generation EPC market share.

 By End-User: IPPs Outpace Utilities as Liberalization Accelerates